shlomtzion1980/payplus-payment-gateway/readme.txt

 6. Click on the sub tab for "PayPlus Payment Gateway".
 7. Configure your PayPlus Gateway settings.

+== Frequently Asked Questions ==

+= Do this plugin support recurring payments, like subscriptions? =

+Yes!

+= Does this require an SSL certificate? =

+No!
+You can use ower Redirect option and you are free from SSL, However it is still recommended.

+= Does this support both production mode and sandbox mode for testing? =

+Yes, it does - production and Test (sandbox) mode is driven by the API keys you use with a checkbox in the admin settings to toggle between both.

+= Where can I find documentation? =

+For help setting up and configuration refer to [documentation](https://www.payplus.co.il/wordpress).

+= Where can I get support or talk to other users? =

+If you get stuck, you can ask for help in the Plugin Forum. or contact us directly at (https://www.payplus.co.il).

+== Screenshots ==

+1. The PayPlus Payment page!
+(Example).
+2. Go into Plugins -> Add New Plugin.
+3. Search for PayPlus Payment Gateway in the search line and click install.
+4. After installation click activate.
+5. Select WooCommerce -> Settings -> Payments.
+6. Activate the gateway under the "active" tab and select manage.
+7. Enter the 3 credentials you have received from PayPlus (when you signed up with us).
+8. Save your settings, now you have an active payment page!

 == Changelog ==

 = 6.6.5 =
 * Tweak - New apple developer merchantid domain association file.
 * Tweak - Show 0 priced products in invoices.